mstop4/hello-world-phaser/README.md

 # Phaser Vite TypeScript Template

-This is a Phaser 3 project template that uses Vite for bundling, with Typescript support and a pre-commit hook that automatically lints and formats changes before every commit.
+This is a Phaser 3 project template that uses Vite for bundling, with Typescript support and a simple CI pipline that automatically lints and formats changes before every commit.

 # Stack